OldBoyCoder/openPER/README.md

 - Table, a lowest level grouping of drawings within a sub-category, sometimes necessary where a component is very complex or changed radically over time
 - Drawing, an actual parts diagram along with a list of parts for that diagram.
 A part on a diagram may change over time and so may have multiple part numbers along with information about when it changed
 - Part, hopefully self-explanatory
 - Cliche, there are times when an individual part on one diagram can be further decomposed.
 A diagram showing the parts making up the part is clalled a cliche.
-Cliches are often shared between vehicles, brake calipers are a common example
+Cliches are often shared between vehicles, brake calipers are a common example.